lucamne/sp-plus/README.md

 The program has a platform-dependent layer which requests services (audio and graphics) from the platform-independent code.
 This design should allow the program to be ported to a different operating system by writing a new platform layer that implements the API defined in `sp_plus.h`.

 ## Usage
-NOTE: Logic exists for these features, but will not be implemented until X11 input handling and rendering are implemented.
 - Trigger samples (Q, W, E, R).
 NOTE: Sample paths are hardcoded in sp-plus.c, sample loading from the UI is not yet implemented.
 - Kill all playing samples (X)
 - Waveform viewer zoom in/out (= / -)